 Cash and cash equivalents in the statement of financial position comprise cash at bank and in hand and short-term deposits with an original maturity of three months or less.
-For the purposes of the cash flow statement, cash and cash equivalents consist of cash and cash equivalents consist of cash and cash equivalents.
+For the purposes of the cash flow statement, cash and cash equivalents consist of cash and cash equivalents as defined.